 For more information about ISO’s, please review How To Attach ISO To Already Created Instance

-Here you can upgrade your server to a template backed tier or to a custom plan.
+Here you can upgrade your server to a template backed tier.

 In the example above, the server is using 512 MB RAM, 1 CPU Core, 50 GB Disk Space and 1 TB Transfer, so all of the resource options will be presented for you to choose from.
 You’ll also be able to select your billing cycle for the server when upgrading.
 You can choose from a pre-paid backed plan or an hourly plan.